 The MSSF hosts a myriad of activities throughout the year.
-Our general meetings are held on the third Tuesday of each month from September through May (the locally active mushroom season) at the Randall Museum in San Francisco.
+Our general meetings are held on the third Tuesday of each month from September through May (the locally active mushroom season) at the County Fair Building (Golden Gate Park) in San Francisco.
 Each general meeting begins with mushroom identification, book sales, and cultivation activities, then features a guest speaker on a selected mycological topic.
 Our adjunct culinary group meets once a month to explore and share the culinary possibilities of wild mushrooms.
 Throughout the year we teach and sponsor classes in mushroom identification, cultivation, the basics of mycology, microscopy, cooking, etc. Each December, the MSSF creates an extensive Fungus Fair, where we collect, identify and display hundreds of mushroom species from throughout the San Francisco Bay Area and points north and south.

 At the heart of MSSF activities are forays for identification and collection of mushrooms.
 Throughout the year we offer numerous camping forays and single-day mushroom walks.
 On occasion we conduct weekend mycological retreats with forays, culinary fare, identification, workshops, talks and slide presentations.